-Farmers, extension agents trained to use NISSAGRO mobile app on farms
+Farmers, extension agents trained to use NISSAGRO mobile App on farms

 “I even trained the farmers on how to use the App l, most of the farmers are now using the App, actually the App is very good”, he said.

-He said that some specialists that they are expected to contact in Plateau state are not on the App.
-Danlami urged NISS to add specialists to the App.
+He said that some specialist that they are expected to contact in Plateau state are not on the App.
+Danlami urged NISS to add the specialists in the App.